marceln-gh/static-file-server/README.md

 ### Dockerfile

-This options creates a new container image that includes the contents that need to be server.
+This options creates a new image that includes the contents that need to be served.

 ```
-# Dockerfile
 FROM marcelndev/static-file-server:latest
-COPY dist /wwwroot
+COPY /some/folder/on/host /wwwroot
 ```

+When you want to run this custom image you can omit the volume mapping (`-v` argument).